 What are the symptoms?

-Symptoms range from mild – like the flu and other common respiratory infections – to severe, and can include:
+Symptoms of COVID-19, which is the disease caused by the 2019 novel coronavirus, range from mild — like the flu and other common respiratory infections — to severe.

 - muscle aches